 If you don't want to change the selection length, there is no need to drag.
 Hold SHIFT while clicking on the Track Control Panel to left of the waveform to include that track in the selection, thereby extending the selection into it.

 - Keyboard users can include tracks in the selection by using UP or DOWN to change the track that has the yellow focus border, followed by ENTER to select that track.
 Hold SHIFT while pressing UP or DOWN to extend the selection up or down adjacent tracks.

 - To move the selected region into other tracks: Extend the selection as above into all the tracks which you want to contain the selection.
 Then hold SHIFT and click on the Track Control Panel of the track or tracks from which you were moving the selection, so as to deselect those tracks.

 - Keyboard users can press UP or DOWN to move the focus to the track from which the selection is to be removed, then press ENTER.

 How do I combine two files into one longer file?

 Follow these steps to splice two files together:

-- Select the second one by clicking above the Mute/Solo buttons on its Track Control Panel (where the sample rate in Hz is shown)
+- Select the second file by clicking above the Mute/Solo buttons on its Track Control Panel (where the sample rate in Hz is shown)

 - Place the cursor at the end of the first track by clicking in it then pressing K